tp2124/influx-db-grafana/README.md

     1. `cd opt/monitoring`
     1. `docker-compose up -d`
         1. This will only look recursively upwards.
 That's why `docker-compose.yml` is in the root.

+At this point, you are running InfluxDB and Grafana.
+The Grafana web UI can be located at [localhost:3000](localhost:3000)

 1. When adding the data source, the initialized DB is setup by running the `influxDB` container image.
 This automatically creates a DB named `telegraf` with credentials for
 user: `telegraf`